-I’ve never met Neneh Cherry, but she seems to be an outstanding* musician who has experienced fame and recognition in its different forms throughout her life.
+We”ve never met Neneh Cherry, but she seems to be an outstanding* musician who has experienced fame and recognition in its different forms throughout her life.
 She’s a mighty* example of someone who bridges the gap between punk and other musical styles and continues to be musically creative.

-Don Cherry, Neneh’s stepfather since birth, is a world-renowned jazz trumpeter, who had played in the US with John Coltrane and Ornette Coleman before travelling around and developing World Fusion music in collaboration with Middle Eastern, African and Indian musicians.
+Don Cherry, Neneh’s stepfather since birth, was a world-renowned jazz trumpeter, who had played in the US with John Coltrane and Ornette Coleman before travelling around and developing World Fusion music in collaboration with Middle Eastern, African and Indian musicians.

 Whilst we would never define someone by their father’s identity, the two important background details are:

 1) Neneh was exposed to a rich mixture of musical talent and awareness of diffrerent musical styles as she grew up;

 2) She was born into a famous life and grew up seeing the obligations, the pressures and pleasures that come from being near that spotlight.

 Neneh reports living with her family in a Long Island apartment block where Talking Heads also lived: